-- At the beginning of each course, instructors are required by GFC to provide a course outline which must include the following: - a statement of the course objectives and general content - 2) a list of the required textbooks and other major course materials - an indication of how and when students have access to the instructor - 4) the distribution of weight between term work and final examination - identification of all course activities worth 10% or more of the overall course mark - 6) whether marks are given for class participation and other in-class activities as well as the weight of such participation - dates of any examination and course assignments with a weight of 10% or more of the overall course mark - 8) the manner in which the official University grading system is to be implemented in that particular course or section, i.e., whether a particular distribution is to be used to determine grades, or whether there are absolute measures or marks which will determine them, or whether a combination of the two will be used.
-Instructors should refer to the University of Alberta Marking and Grading Guidelines. - Every course outline should contain the following statement: "Policy about course outlines can be found in §23.4(2) of the University Calendar." - c.
+- At the beginning of each course, instructors are required by GFC to provide a course outline which must include the following: - a statement of the course objectives and general content - 2) a list of the required textbooks and other major course materials - a list of any other course fees as described in the 'Student Instructional Support Fees Policy' and their associated costs - an indication of how and when students have access to the instructor - 5) the distribution of weight between term work and final examination - identification of all course activities worth 10% or more of the overall course mark - whether marks are given for class participation and other in-class activities as well as the weight of such participation - B) dates of any examination and course assignments with a weight of 10% or more of the overall course mark - 9) the manner in which the official University grading system is to be implemented in that particular course or section, i.e., whether a particular distribution is to be used to determine grades, or whether there are absolute measures or marks which will determine them, or whether a combination of the two will be used.
+Instructors should refer to the University of Alberta Marking and Grading Guidelines. - an indication of how students will be given access to past or representative evaluative course material. - b.
+Every course outline should contain the following statement: "Policy about course outlines can be found in §23.4(2) of the University Calendar." - c.
 Every course outline should contain the following statement: "The University of Alberta is committed to the highest standards of academic integrity and honesty.
 Students are expected to be familiar with these standards regarding academic honesty and to uphold the policies of the University in this respect.
-Students are particularly urged to familiarize themselves with the provisions of the Code of Student Behaviour (online at www.ualberta.ca/secretariat/appeals.htm) and avoid any behaviour which could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
-Academic dishonesty is a serious offence and can result in suspension or expulsion from the University."
+Students are particularly urged to familiarize themselves with the provisions of the Code of Student Behaviour (online at www.uofaweb.ualberta.ca/secretariat/studentappeals.cfm) and avoid any behaviour which could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
+Academic dishonesty is a serious offence and can result in suspension or expulsion from the University." - d.

-- d.
 Nothing in any course outline, syllabus or course web-site may override or contravene any Calendar regulation or GFC policy.
-In resolving any discrepancy, GFC policy and Calendar regulations will take precedence - e.
-Instructors may indicate in the course outline the date, time and place on which the deferred examination for the course will occur, should one be required.
-See §23.5.6. - Instructors should discuss with the class their expectations with respect to academic honesty issues and outline both permitted and prohibited hebayiour - g.
+In resolving any discrepancy, GFC policy and Calendar regulations will take precedence. - e.
+Instructors may indicate in the course outline the date, time and place on which the deferred examination for the course will occur, should one - Instructors should discuss with the class their expectations with respect to academic honesty issues and outline both permitted and prohibited behaviour. - g.
 Instructors must follow copyright regulations as established by the University from time to time in the duplication of course material. - Instructors should allow students a reasonable time in which to complete an assignment, bearing in mind its weight. - Instructors should mark and return to students with reasonable dispatch all term examinations and, provided the students submit them by the due date, all course projects, assignments, essays, etc. - j.
-All projects, assignments, essays, etc. should be returned on or by the last day of classes in the course, with the exception of a final major assignment (which may be due on the last day of classes), which should be returned by the date of the scheduled final examination or, in nonexamination courses, by the last day of the examination period. - Upon request, instructors are required to provide the method which was used to translate final and, where appropriate, term marks into grades. - Missed Term Work: When a student misses some term work (e.g., classes, labs, assignments, quizzes, etc.) without acceptable excuse, a final grade will be computed using a raw score of zero for the term work missed.
+All projects, assignments, essays, etc., should be returned on or by the last day of classes in the course, with the exception of a final major assignment (which may be due on the last day of classes), which should

+- be returned by the date of the scheduled final examination or, in nonexamination courses, by the last day of the examination period. - k.
+Upon request, instructors are required to provide the method which was used to translate final and, where appropriate, term marks into grades.